 The Junior Section Committee is overseen by the main EFTC Executive Committee.

-Junior Section Committee members shall be elected at the EFTC Annual General Meeting
+Junior Section Committee members shall be elected at the EFTC Annual General Meeting.

 If the post of any officer or ordinary committee member were to fall vacant after such an election, each committee shall have the power to fill the vacancy.